Equality, Diversity and Inclusion

 Chambers is positively looking to improve and increase our Black, Asian and ethnically diverse representation.
 We are a Partner Chamber in the Pegasus Access and Support Scheme (PASS), a leading programme designed by the Inner Temple to support aspiring barristers from under-represented backgrounds who have not yet started the BPTC.

-In a bid to increase access to the Bar, Exchange Chambers last year announced plans to launch a pupillage academy, where we will take on 6 pupils in September 2020 with a view to taking on all pupils at the culmination of pupillage.
-We have previously recruited 3 pupils per year.
+In a bid to increase access to the Bar, Exchange Chambers launched a pupillage academy, to take on 6 pupils in September 2020, with a view to taking on all pupils at the culmination of pupillage.
+We previously recruited 3 pupils per year.

 Current and ongoing initiatives: